 d.
 Special meetings may be called by the President when approved by two-thirds (2/3) of the members of the Board.

-The MISA Board shall consist of Officers, Directors and a Past President:
+The MISA Board shall consist of Officers, Directors and the immediate Past President:

-The elected Officers of this Association shall be:
+a.
+The officials of this Association elected each year shall be:

 Section 2 - Term of Office

-e.
-No member shall serve as President, or 2nd Vice President until that member has served at least one (1) year as an elected Officer, or Director.
+c.
+No member shall serve as President, 1st Vice President or 2nd Vice President until that member has served at least one (1) year as an elected Officer,

 Section 3 - Vacancies

-b.
-All officers elected per Section 3a shall serve for the remainder of the fiscal year.
+a.
+All officers appointed per Section 3 shall serve for the remainder of the fiscal year.

 Section 4 - Elections

 All offices shall be filled by a simple majority vote of Regular Members present at the Annual Meeting.